demberto/DyCall/CONTRIBUTING.md

 This allows the top level window class `App` to create such state variables and pass them to the sub-frames via their constructors.
 This allows for a sub frame to change the contents of a widget inside another subframe without accessing the widget directly.

+Apart from that, I have used LF line endings everywhere and tried to enforce it everywhere I can - `.editorconfig`, `.prettierrc.yaml` and `.gitattributes`

 ## Adding translations